j-mikhail/whatsinaname/readme.md

 ```
 ![Distribution of genres in first block](/graphs/hist-genres.png)

 As suspected, the 5th and 8th classes, Comedy and Drama, have much higher occurrences than any of the other classes.
-However, does that imnply a biasing of our classification?
+However, does that imply a biasing of our classification?
 It's possible given that, as we said earlier, in our one-versus-one approach, these two classes are most likely to be selected by the most classifiers.

 ##### Results
 So, overall, how well did we do?